 The Family Nurse Practitioner (MSN-FNP) concentration is designed for registered nurses who want to provide evidence-informed practice to culturally diverse populations using the latest technology for learning and practicing.
-This Program is grounded in a Caring Science model to teach theoretical and evidenced-based practice of nursing.
-Students will learn how to implement best practices for promoting and managing the health of individuals, families and communities.
+This Program is grounded in a Caring Science model to teach a theoretical and evidenced-based practice of nursing.
+Students will learn how to implement best practices for promoting and managing the health of individuals, families, and communities.
 The Program provides the opportunity to be mentored as FNPs with distinctive populations in a variety of settings and communities.